pagkly/Zed/Investopedia3/What Does Jobless Recovery Mean.md

 What Does Jobless Recovery Mean?
 ## What Is a Jobless Recovery?

-A jobless recovery is a period in which the economy recovers from [recession](https://www.investopedia.com/terms/r/recession.asp) without reducing the [unemployment rate](https://www.investopedia.com/terms/u/unemploymentrate.asp).
+A jobless recovery is a period in which the economy recovers from [[recession]](https://www.investopedia.com/terms/r/recession.asp) without reducing the [[unemployment rate]](https://www.investopedia.com/terms/u/unemploymentrate.asp).

-Jobless recoveries can be caused by companies responding to the recession by reducing workforces, such as by [outsourcing](https://www.investopedia.com/terms/o/outsourcing.asp) labor and investing in automation.
+Jobless recoveries can be caused by companies responding to the recession by reducing workforces, such as by [[outsourcing]](https://www.investopedia.com/terms/o/outsourcing.asp) labor and investing in automation.

 ### Key Takeaways